 Metastasis-directed radiation therapy plus hormone therapy improves progression-free survival for men with advanced prostate cancer

 Researchers from The University of Texas MD Anderson Cancer Center demonstrated that adding metastasis-directed radiation therapy to intermittent hormone therapy improved progression-free survival (PFS) in patients with oligometastatic prostate cancer.
-Findings from the multicenter EXTEND trial were presented today at the 2022 American Society for Radiation Oncology (ASTRO) Annual Meeting.
+Findings from the multicenter EXTEND trial were published today in JAMA Oncology and were first presented at the 2022 American Society for Radiation Oncology (ASTRO) Annual Meeting.

 At a median follow-up of 22.1 months, the median PFS had not yet been reached in men who received the combination therapy, suggesting a significant improvement over the median PFS of 15.8 months in men who received only hormone therapy.
 The combination was well-tolerated and lengthened the period men could maintain a break from hormone therapy without progression, suggesting this approach could improve the quality of life for men with advanced prostate cancer.